Rookout/deployment-examples/java-wildfly-docker-agentless/README.md

 A sample application for debugging Java + Wildfly apps using Rookout and Docker.

-Before following this guide we recommend reading the basic [Java + Rookout] guide
+Before following this guide we recommend reading the basic [Java + Rookout] guide.

+If you face any issues, please reach out to mailto:support@rookout.com and let us know.

 ## Rookout Integration Explained